Can You Develop Bicep Peak?

 The peak of the biceps is a good example where we assume genes mean everything.
 Attachment sites don’t shift through training, so if your biceps are known for being either long or high, they will always lean toward that makeup.

-Nonetheless, the experiences of classic bodybuilders, and research now too, show that you actually can train to improve this quality.
+Nonetheless, the experiences of classic bodybuilders, and research now too, show that you can train to improve this quality.

 Table of Contents